compops/phd-thesis/README.md

 J. Dahlin, **Accelerating Monte Carlo methods for Bayesian inference in dynamical models**, Linköping studies in science and technology no. 1754, Linköping University, Sweden, 2016.

-The thesis is available as full-text from < http://research.johandahlin.com/files/phd-dahlin-thesis-final.pdf > and more information is available at < http://reserach.johandahlin.com/ >.
+The thesis is available as full-text from < http://research.johandahlin.com/files/phd-dahlin-thesis-final.pdf >.

 ## Dependencies